We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 What’s inside the pillow matters.
 Feathers or down are soft and fluffy, but they’re not supportive like memory foam.
 Foam materials come in a range of firmness levels, and some models are even adjustable.

 Pillow loft refers to the height of a pillow.
 High loft translates to a thicker pillow.
-Research suggests that a pillow that’s 10 centimeters (or just under 4 inches) high is most comfortable for side sleepers.
-Stomach sleepers might prefer one that’s flatter (or no pillow at all), while back sleepers usually find medium loft pillows to be most comfortable.
+A small 2015 study suggests that a pillow that’s 10 centimeters (or just under 4 inches) high is most comfortable for side sleepers.
+Stomach sleepers might prefer one that’s flatter, or no pillow at all.
+Meanwhile, back sleepers usually find medium loft pillows to be most comfortable.

 In general, look for a height that helps keep your neck aligned with your spine, no matter what position you sleep in.